-Support, advice and training is also provided by the Speech and Language Therapy service and the Educational Psychologist service.
+Support, advice and training is also provided by the Speech and Language Therapy service and the Educational Psychologist service through termly online consultations.

 The school is also able to access support from the school nurse in medical matters.

 All agencies involved in supporting individuals are invited to One Plan review meetings as part of the personalised planning approach.